ptitSeb/box86/USAGE.md

 #### BOX86_LOAD_ADDR
 Try to load at 0xXXXXXX main binaray (if binary is a PIE)
 * 0xXXXXXXXX the load address (only active on PIE programs)

+#### BOX86_NOSIGSEGV
+To disable handling of SigSEGV (to ease debugging mainly)
+* 0 : default, let x86 program set sighandler for SEGV
+* 1 : disable handling of SigSEGV